 Believing that having a good education was the only thing that could change Agnes’ life, the grandmother scrimped and saved to put Agnes through school.

-Agnes managed to get into (now-closed) St Thomas Secondary School, where its students had to attend Mass every Wednesday.
+Agnes managed to get into (now-closed) St Thomas Secondary School, where its students had to attend chapel every Wednesday.

 “I wanted to find out more,” said Agnes.